civo/docs/src/content/docs/compute/gpu-instance-drivers-ubuntu.md

   <title>Nvidia driver installation on Civo GPU Ubuntu Instances | Civo Documentation</title>
 </head>

-## Overview

 To take advantage of the Nvidia GPU in Civo GPU instances, you may wish to install a specific version of Nvidia GPU drivers on an instance running Ubuntu.

+## Introduction

 This document will detail the following:

 Preparation: